kaeden-bryer/Endless-Typing/README.md

 ## 🥇Nomination for Big Ideas Oakland

 *The concept of Endless Typing was nominated for Oakland University's Big Ideas Oakland (BIO) award in 2023 when I was a freshman.
-I was asked alongisde other nominees to present my idea to major Oakland sponsors, donors, alumni and faculty in Meadowbrook Hall, and for that event brought Endless Typing to life.
-This is what I showed them*
+I was asked alongisde other nominees to present my idea to major Oakland sponsors, donors, alumni and faculty in Meadowbrook Hall, and so I brought Endless Typing to life.
+This is what I showed them.*

 ## ❣️PS..